SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/01-Objects-And-Classes.md

 Classes and objects are the **two main aspects** of object-orientated programming.

-In programming classes provide the **structure for describing and creating objects**.
+Classes provide the **structure for describing and creating objects**.

-It builds the specification of a given type object from the real-world.

 Classes define: